jacksund/simmate/docs/getting_started/installation/install_anaconda.md

 ### 2. Open Anaconda
 After the download is complete, launch the application, which will be named **Anaconda Navigator**.

-On the home screen, you'll see several IDEs, such as Orange3, Jupyter Notebook, Spyder, and others.
+On the home screen, you'll see several "IDEs", such as Orange3, Jupyter Notebook, Spyder, and others.
 These IDEs are for writing your own Python code.
-Just as there are multiple platforms like Microsoft Word, Google Docs, LibreOffice for writing documents, these IDEs offer different ways to write Python.
+Just as there are multiple platforms like Microsoft Word, Google Docs, & LibreOffice for writing essays, these IDEs offer different ways to write Python.
 We recommend [Spyder](https://www.spyder-ide.org/), which we will introduce in a later tutorial.

 <!-- This is an image of the Anaconda GUI home -->
 <p align="center" style="margin-bottom:40px;">